sagemath/trac_to_gh/Issue 1864.md

 # Issue 1864: simple notebook bug -- typing ? in a comment yields introspection but shouldn't (easy to fix in worksheet.py, probably)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1864

 Original creator: was